 Under-25 Liquor Policy

-The Under-25 Liquor Policy helps reduce or eliminate situations where minors attempting to purchase or consume liquor are not asked for identification.
+The Under 25 Liquor Policy helps reduce or eliminate situations where minors attempting to purchase or consume liquor are not asked for identification.
+The policy has been in effect since 1994, and it applies to all Class A, B, C, D licensees, including duty free stores.

-The AGLC will continue to work with our industry partners to help ensure compliance with the policy and that the responsible sale and consumption of liquor is supported and encouraged.
+In addition, the AGLC continues to work with our industry partners to help ensure compliance with the policy and that the responsible sale and consumption of liquor is supported and encouraged.

 Under-25 Liquor Policy posters: